finglis/i2k-beginners/README.md

 ### Detect cells
 Now we have a region, we can count some cells!
 In the menu, select `Analyze → Cell detection → Positive cell detection`.
-Lots of parameters can be edited in this window to suit your specific cells and we reccomend spending some time finely tuning these to your cell types.
+Lots of parameters can be edited in this window to suit your specific cells and we recommend spending some time finely tuning these to your cell types.

 ![image](https://qupath.readthedocs.io/en/latest/_images/ki67_detecting_final_markup.jpg)